nishant2508/iotedge/edge-agent/README.md

 # Edge Agent
-This project contains the Edge Agent.
+This project contains the Edge Agent .

 ## Application Settings.